 Goals from Leon Clarke and Owen Evans in each half secured the crucial points for the Latics.
 Preston had Ryan Ledson sent off and the loss ended their slim hopes of claiming a play-off place.

-Millwall remain just outside the bottom three after losing 1-0 to form side Aston Villa, whose victory was a new club record 10th in succession and all but secured their place in the play-offs.
+Millwall remain just outside the bottom three after losing 1-0 to form side Aston Villa, whose victory was a new club record 10th in succession and secured their place in the play-offs.

 Jonathan Kodjia scored the only goal in the 30th minute.

-Harry Wilson scored twice in injury time as Derby snatched a dramatic 2-0 win over QPR to move into the final play-off position in sixth.
+Harry Wilson scored twice in injury time as Derby snatched a dramatic 2-0 win over QPR to move into the final play-off position.

 Wilson struck from the penalty spot in the fourth added on minute before grabbing a second on a breakaway in a remarkable end-to-end finale.